whetstoneresearch/doppler-indexer-rs/docs/RECEIPTS_COLLECTION.md

 ## Resumability

-Collection is fully resumable with comprehensive catchup logic:
+Collection is fully resumable with comprehensive catchup logic.
+The catchup and current phases are now separate functions that run sequentially:

-### Catchup Phase
+### Catchup Phase (Separate Function)

-On startup, the receipt collector performs a catchup phase before listening for new blocks:
+The catchup phase runs first as a separate function (`catchup::receipts::collect_receipts`):

 1. **Scans existing block files** - Reads `data/raw/{chain}/blocks/` to find all available block ranges
 2. **Checks downstream files** - For each block range, checks if:
    - Receipt parquet file exists
    - Logs parquet file exists (if log collection is enabled)
-   - Factory parquet files exist for all configured collections (if factories are configured)
 3. **Re-processes missing ranges** - If any downstream files are missing, reads block info from the existing block parquet file and re-processes that range

-This ensures that if the indexer crashes after writing block files but before completing receipt/log/factory collection, those ranges will be automatically re-processed on restart.
+4. **Signals completion** - Sends `RangeComplete` for all ranges (including already-complete ones) to synchronize downstream collectors

+Note: Factory catchup is handled separately by the factories module reading from logs files directly.

+### Current Phase (Separate Function)

+The current phase runs after catchup completes (`current::receipts::collect_receipts`):

+1. **Processes new blocks** - Receives block info from the block collector channel
+2. **Uses early batch fetching** - Starts RPC work before full range is complete for better throughput
+3. **Handles recollection requests** - Processes requests from factory collector in parallel via `tokio::select!`
+4. **Shutdown cleanup** - Processes any incomplete ranges when the block channel closes

+This separation ensures that catchup completes fully before processing new blocks, preventing race conditions between historical and live data.

 ### Empty Range Handling